Advantages

 - world-leading researchers and health professionals

-- research infrastructure that supports multicentre studies
+- strong research infrastructure that supports multicentre studies and teletrials

-- a world class health and medical system
+- world class health and medical system

-- a stable socio-political environment
+- stable socio-political environment

 - high standards that support integrity of trial operations

-- a robust intellectual property system
+- robust intellectual property system

-- investment and cost incentives.
+- investment and cost incentives

-Australia has a strong reputation for excellence in scientific and medical research, supported by world-class hospitals, research institutions and universities.
+Australia has a strong reputation for excellence in scientific and medical research, supported by world-class hospitals, research institutes and universities.
 Australia is internationally recognised for its highly trained clinical and scientific workforce and the high-quality data produced by skilled and experienced research teams.

 Our high-quality clinical research facilities have state-of-the-art equipment for testing, treatment and analysis.
+Australia also has advanced manufacturing capability which supports research from early phase through to late-stage trials.

 Standards of conduct